akarthik10/akarthik10.github.io/amusement-park.md

 ###Ship Ride
-The ship ride, also known as the Columbus ship was the most straight forward object to recreate.
+The ship ride, also known as the Columbus ship was the most straightforward object to recreate.
 The base of ship came from a half cut elongated ellipsoid.
 The ship swings with respect to the point where it is attached to the stand.
 This swinging action was created using a trigonometric function of a specific period (time).

 ![3](https://github.com/akarthik10/AmusementPark/raw/master/screenshots/3.png)
 ![4](https://github.com/akarthik10/AmusementPark/raw/master/screenshots/4.png)